rkubik/paypark/README.md

 # ParkPlus

-ParkPlug is an open-source Automated Parking System written in Python.
+ParkPlus is an open-source Automated Parking System written in Python.

 ## Setup